jk47/blog/posts/firstBlogPost.md

-My blog is hosted on github via github pages.
-I am using one of the themes they provide out of the box.
-All the files are created as markdown and pages will deploy them on checkin.
+This blog is hosted on github pages.
+It is using the Architect theme.
+All the files are created as markdown and deployed on checkin.